How Long Does It Take to Resolve a Medicare Lien After a Personal Injury Settlement?

 3. Final Demand Letter

 Once your case settles, Medicare sends a Final Demand Letter.
-This letter specifies the exact repayment amount, factoring in any approved reductions or adjustments.
+This letter specifies the exact medicare lien settlement amount, factoring in any approved reductions or adjustments.
 You have 60 days from the date of the letter to make payment.

 Failing to pay within that window can result in interest charges and potential legal action.
 Prompt payment not only avoids penalties but also finalizes the lien resolution, clearing the way for the remainder of your settlement to be disbursed.